ldebruijn/graphql-protect/docs/schema.md

 # Schema

-`go-graphql-armor` needs to know your schema in order to perform its validations.
+`graphql-protect` needs to know your schema in order to perform its validations.

 <!-- TOC -->